-By Jock Monteith 4th October 2018
+By Jock Monteith 16th January 2022

 In salmon fishing regardless of how technically gifted you are with a fly rod or how good a beat you're fishing there's always an element of luck involved in catching a salmon.
 Opportunities to hook and land salmon are like moving targets that appear and disappear throughout the course of most fishing days and even if they don't always seem apparent they always do exist.

-What Makes A salmon Take
+What Makes A Salmon Take